-In the 80s and 90s baby walkers were a staple on baby registries, but baby walkers are much older than that.
-There is evidence of baby walkers from as early as the 15th century, proving these simple contraptions have been around with the intention of helping babies learn to walk for a long time!
-But in recent history, baby walkers have received a lot of backlash, with many experts calling them dangerous and some countries going so far as to ban them! 😳
+In the ’80s and ’90s baby walkers were a staple on baby registries, but they are much older than that.
+We see evidence of archaic baby walkers as early as the 15th century as parents look for tools to help baby learn to walk.
+But in recent history, baby walkers have come under fire, with many experts calling them dangerous and some countries—like Canada—going so far as to ban them!

 So what’s the deal?
 Are baby walkers bad?